Editor’s note: Roby Brock, with our content partner Talk Business, wrote this report. He can be reached at firstname.lastname@example.org

 He argued that reforming entitlement programs like Social Security, Medicaid and especially Medicare would be crucial to reclaiming balanced budgets in the nation’s capitol.

-Womack warned that a vote to raise the debt ceiling — currently set at $14.3 trillion — is fast approaching.
-He expects by late April or early May, Congress will have to cast a "gut-check" vote on raising the debt level and he confided that the decision would be difficult for many members of Congress.
+Womack warned that a vote to raise the debt ceiling — at $14.3 trillion — is fast approaching.
+He expects by late April or early May, Congress will have to cast a "gut check" vote on raising the debt level and he confided that the decision would be difficult for many members of Congress.

 "I don’t want to see a country default on its obligations," he warned.
 "But we’re going to have to get something done because where we’re going is unsustainable."

-After the meeting, Womack told Talk Business that he is withholding his position on extending the debt ceiling.
+After the meeting, Womack said he is withholding his position on extending the debt ceiling.
 He said his vote would be a "bargaining chip" in return for more spending reductions.

 "I want my decision to be an informed decision.
 That will only come once we know what we’re able to get in terms of budget concessions," he said.

 Another crucial vote, Womack predicted, would take place later this summer.
-When, or if, Congress resolves its current budget controversy, it will still have to mold a 2012 budget before an Oct.
+If or when Congress resolves its current budget controversy, it will still have to mold a 2012 budget before an Oct.
 1 deadline.